WebAssembly/component-model/design/mvp/CanonicalABI.md

 boundaries.
 Thus, if a component wishes to signal an error, it must use some sort of explicit type such as `result` (whose `error` case particular language bindings may choose to map to and from exceptions).

-The `call` parameter is assumed to have been created by the caller (the host or `canon lower`) for this one call.
-Since, in `not cx.called_as_export` scenarios a single component instance may be reentered (by its children), `cx.call` must save-and-restore a possible outer `Call` during an inner call.

 The contract assumed by `canon_lift` (and ensured by `canon_lower` below) is that the caller of `canon_lift` *must* call `post_return` right after lowering